cpury/cpury.github.io/_posts/2018-02-20-learning_how_to_protect_children_online.md

 #### Architecture

 When working with sequences in neural networks, you have two basic building blocks: **1D-Convolutions** and **recurrent neural networks**.
 Convolutions are great at learning local features, while RNNs excel at learning long-term dependencies.
 I tried convolutions alone (with a global max pooling layer at the end), but their power of understanding a text just seemed sub-par to LSTMs.
 I also tried pure RNN models, but they are cumbersome to train and need more resources.
-So my final architecture involved both: A conv block followed by an RNN block.
+My final architecture involved both: A conv block followed by an RNN block.

 ##### Conv Block